pennersr/django-allauth/docs/socialaccount/providers/saml.rst

                             # The entity ID of the IdP is required.
                             "entity_id": "urn:example.com",

-                            # Then, you can EITHER specify the IdP's metadata URL:
+                            # Then, you can either specify the IdP's metadata URL:
                             "metadata_url": "https://example.com/saml2/idp/metadata.php",

                             # OR, you can inline the IdP parameters here as follows: